ro-anderson/multi-agent-rag-customer-support/README.md

 ## Next Steps on the Multi-Agentic RAG System
-To continue improving the Multi-Agentic RAG System, we can focus on several areas directly related to enhancing the current architecture:
+To continue improving the Multi-Agentic RAG System, here are some areas directly related to enhancing the current architecture:

 ```Refining the Tools:```
 A lot of opportunities to improve the existing tools with advanced RAG techniques: